 You’ll also get access to special programs or offerings Sakara is running at the time of your order.
 For example, when writing this article, if you order a weekly meal program, you’ll automatically receive free gifts from Supergoop!, Sakara, and Virgin Suncare to celebrate a Sakara Summer.

-Pro tip: these promotions pop up seasonally, so make sure to check the website occasionally and sign up for email updates straight from Sakara.
+Pro tip: these promotions pop up seasonally, so occasionally, check the website and sign up for email updates from Sakara.

 Also, my favorite non-food perk is that you’ll receive access to a Sakara Wellness Coach throughout your meal program to help answer any questions, give advice and help you feel supported as you live the Sakara life.
 Having support is essential.

 Ultimately, only you can decide if investing in a meal program from Sakara is worth the money and works for your lifestyle and personal budget.
-If you’re still hesitant, I’m sharing some tips on how to save on Sakara meals in the next section, so keep reading.
+If you’re still hesitant, I’m sharing tips for saving on Sakara meals in the next section, so keep reading.

 If you are constantly skipping meals, short on time, or spending an obscene amount of money on takeout daily, then there’s a strong chance Sakara is worth it.